hyrise/hyrise/CONTRIBUTING.md

 # Contribution Guidelines
 Do not commit/push directly to the master or develop branch.
-Instead, create a feature branch and file a merge request.
+Instead, create a feature branch/fork and file a merge request.

 # Coding Style
 Avoid exception handling.
-Because Opossum is not a product, we do not have to recover from errors.
+Because Hyrise is not a product, we do not have to recover from errors.
 Instead, fail loud (i.e., terminate the program) so that developers immediately notice that something is wrong and can fix the problem at its root.

 ## Formatting
 - 2 spaces for indentation
 - 120 columns
 - Comments above code
-- clang_format (executed with each make) enforces these rules automatically
+- clang_format enforces these rules automatically

 ## C++ guidelines
 - Do not use `new` or `malloc`